Trump's tariffs could sow trouble for GOP in farm districts

 Facing what appears to be the tightest re-election race of her career, McMorris Rodgers is emphasizing that she has encouraged the president to “move from tariffs to agreement.”

-"I have made it very clear that I don't support the across-the-board tariffs, that we should take a more targeted approach," McMorris Rodgers told The Associated Press.
+“I have made it very clear that I don’t support the across-the-board tariffs, that we should take a more targeted approach,” McMorris Rodgers said.

 Clues that the president’s trade policies will play a role in the November midterm elections can be seen in Agriculture Secretary Sonny Perdue’s travel schedule.
 Over the past few months, he’s been to Eastern Washington to join McMorris Rodgers in meeting with farmers.
 He’s also been to California’s Central Valley to meet with farmers in the districts of Republican Reps.
 Jeff Denham and David Valadao.
 He also went to Iowa, where Republican Reps.
 David Young and Rod Blum are both in close races.